The Glennie School, Toowoomba

 The Glennie School is owned and governed by the Corporation of the Synod of the Diocese of Brisbane (Diocese), and the governing body of the School is Diocesan Council.
 The members of Diocesan Council are:

-• The Most Reverend Jeremy Greaves KCSJ (Chair)
+• The Most Reverend Jeremy David Greaves (Chairperson)

 Diocesan Council delegates certain governance functions to the School Council via the School’s Charter.